What is constructive Dismissal?

 Ministry of Labour complaints deemed not to have been filed

-The Regulation also provides that complaints filed with the Ministry of Labor that a temporary reduction or elimination of an employee’s hours of work or a temporary reduction in an employee’s wages (each, a “Change”) constitutes the termination or severance of the employee’s employment are deemed not to have been filed if the Change occurred during the COVID-19 Period for reasons related to COVID-19, with some exceptions.
+The Regulation also provides that complaints filed with the Ministry of Labor that a temporary reduction or elimination of an employee’s hours of work or a transient decrease in an employee’s wages (each, a “Change”) constitutes the termination or severance of the employee’s employment are deemed not to have been filed if the Change occurred during the COVID-19 Period for reasons related to COVID-19, with some exceptions.

 Options Available to Employees.

 Access to judge-made Common Law Remedies New Regulation 228/20 impact is confined to claims for termination or severance benefits under the ESA.
-Section 8 of the ESA states that the “no civil remedy of an employee against his or her employer is affected by this Act.”
-Hence a dismissed employee can go to court to seek a higher level of common law damages for wrongful dismissal than is provided under the ESA.
+Section 8 of the ESA states that “no civil remedy of an employee against his or her employer is affected by this Act.”
+Hence a dismissed employee can go to court to seek a higher level of common law damages for wrongful Dismissal than is provided under the ESA.

 Although statutory provision can override the Common Law provision, the current Regulation is not precise if it will override the Common law.

 Damages for Breach of Contract: Another remedy available to the employee under common law is a claim for Standard breach of contract damages.
 Which is the ability to continue to work and sue for the wages they would have earned had the employer complied with their agreement.
 This remedy is independent of constructive Dismissal and is not impacted by regulation 228/20.

 If you consider yourself to be constructively dismissed, members of Minhas Lawyers employment group can help you to navigate through these times.